flavienbwk/book-devops/eng/README.md

 We'll delve deeper into the cultural aspects of the DevOps methodology in the chapter "[Embracing failure](#embracing-failure)".

-## Qualification, Certification, and Approval
+## Qualification, Certification, and Accreditation

-There are three ways to manage risk when making a technical choice concerning the security features of a technology.
-In France, ANSSI defines the following terms in this way:

-- Qualification: It is the recommendation by the French state for proven and approved cybersecurity products or services[^QualificationANSSI].
-It attests to their compliance with regulatory, technical, and security requirements promoted by ANSSI, providing a guarantee of product robustness.
-It allows the product to access regulated markets.
-- Certification: It is an attestation of a product's robustness, based on a compliance analysis and penetration tests performed by a third-party evaluator[^PASSI] under the authority of ANSSI[^CertificationANSSI].
-It allows access to regulated markets and ensures a level of trust for users wishing to adopt it.
-The process takes between 2 months (first level security certification) and 18 months (common criteria certification).

-Certification/qualification concerns a product.
-Approval concerns the deployment of this product in an environment (an information system).
-While certification is not a legal requirement, approval can be, depending on your IT security rules or the law (e.g., if you are an OIV[^OIV]).
-It represents the acceptance of risk versus the benefits the installation brings.
-In this sense, it can be validated by an IT security authority regardless of a product's certification/qualification.
+Governments are hungry for new innovative technologies.
+However, they need to strike a balance between the risks they may entail and the benefits they may get.
+This is why they create frameworks to manage this risk.

+France's cybersecurity agency[^ANSSI] defines three ways to assess risk of using a technology : qualification[^QualificationANSSI], certification[^CertificationANSSI] and accreditation.
+Most western countries adopt similar processes and signed an agreement making the trade of secure IT solutions between members easier : the [_Common Criteria Recognition Arrangement_ (CCRA)](https://www.commoncriteriaportal.org/ccra/index.cfm)[^CCRA].

-Qualifications, certifications, and approvals are currently not well-suited to continuous deployment practices, as they freeze risk at a specific moment.
+As a declarative approach to managing security risks, traditional approval processes are not well-suited for continuous deployment practices.
+They freeze risk for a specific moment or architecture.
 Yet, threats emerge daily: a vulnerability in a library, for example, could be detected a day after approval is granted.
-Even though the approval is temporary, the vulnerability might persist during this time, with a risk of exploitation.
-It remains to be detected, and for someone who has undergone the administrative ordeal of approval, to consider repeating the experience.
+Even though the approval is temporary and a periodic assessment might be required, the vulnerability might persist during this time, leading to a risk of exploitation.

+For Cloud service providers (CSPs), the United States established the _Federal Risk and Authorization Management Program_ ([FedRAMP](https://www.fedramp.gov/))[^fedrampsimilars].
+It adds a new layer of security compared to tradtional approaches by enforcing a [demanding continuous monitoring](https://www.fedramp.gov/assets/resources/documents/CSP_Continuous_Monitoring_Strategy_Guide.pdf) process.

-Securing an information system is better if one assumes that a security flaw might emerge or be deployed at any moment, but that implemented procedures can quickly respond to this threat.
-For this, it's recommended to adopt continuous integration techniques.
+Assuming security flaws might emerge at any moment must be part of your cybersecurity posture.
+You must have actionable tools to quickly respond to threats and preserve your ATOs[^ATO].
+To address this challenge, it's recommended to adopt continuous integration techniques.

 ## Continuous Integration and Security